JunkuiZhang/Games/sociaty/ReadMe.md

 - ~~Write the results in files~~
 - Error controller
 - Make the codes cleaner
+- Make the entities smarter, say they can see 2 blocks away rather than 1

 ## 3. This is a placeholder